julelang/manual/src/std/time.md

 `fn ISO(self): (year: int, week: int)`\
 Returns the ISO 8601 year and week number of the time.
 Week ranges from 1 to 53.
 Jan 01 to Jan 03 of year n might belong to week 52 or 53 of year n-1, and Dec 29 to Dec 31 might belong to week 1 of year n+1.

+`fn Add(self, d: Duration): Time`\
+Returns the time self+d.

+`fn Sub(self, u: Time): Duration`\
+Returns the duration t(self)-u.
+If the result exceeds the maximum (or minimum) value that can be stored in a \[Duration\], the maximum (or minimum) duration will be returned.
+To compute t-d for a duration d, use t.Add(-d).

+`fn After(self, u: Time): bool`\
+Reports whether the time instant is after u.

+`fn Before(self, u: Time): bool`\
+Reports whether the time instant is before u.

+`fn Compare(self, u: Time): int`\
+Compares the time instant t(self) with u.
+If t is before u, it returns -1; if t is after u, it returns +1; if they're the same, it returns 0.

+`fn Equal(self, u: Time): bool`\
+Reports whether self and u represent the same time instant.
+Two times can be equal even if they are in different locations.
+For example, 6:00 +0200 and 4:00 UTC are Equal.
+See the documentation on the Time type for the pitfalls of using == with Time values; most code should use Equal instead.

 `fn AppendFormat(self, mut b: []byte, layout: str): []byte`\
 Like \[Time.Format\] but appends the textual representation to b and returns the extended buffer.